lssdivya/lssdivya/README.md

 ---

 💡 **About Me**
-🔹 Software Engineer with 4+ years of experience across enterprise and startup settings
+🔹 Software Engineer with experience across enterprise and startup settings
 🔹 Passionate about AI infrastructure, scalable cloud systems, and ML runtime optimization
 🔹 Focused on building performant, production-ready software that powers real-world ML at scale